 This essay will examine the text of these two encyclicals to see what authority Leo XIII and Pius XI grant to them.
 We will not be examining or commenting upon the content of these documents; this has been amply done elsewhere.
 Rather, we will restrict ourselves to the question of the authority of the text.
 In order to keep this study within reasonable bounds, we will also be restricting ourselves only to those statements in Rerum Novarum and Quadragesimo Anno.
 More could certainly be said, for example, if we were to look at statements by John Paul II or other more modern pontiffs on the importance of these encyclicals.
 Unfortunately, we shall have to restrain ourselves and save such a more expansive study for another time.

-It is important to understand that we are not seeking to prove that these documents are infallible or contain infallible pronouncements; some have argued convincingly that the prerogative of infallibility applies to the pope’s ordinary Magisterium as well; for example, Dr. John P. Joy, Cathedra Veritatis: On the Extension of Papal Infallibility).
+It is important to understand that we are not seeking to prove that these documents are infallible or contain infallible pronouncements; some have argued convincingly that the prerogative of infallibility applies to the pope’s ordinary Magisterium as well.
 But this is not our argument; we merely seek to prove that the these encyclicals are still authoritative and command the assent of the faithful, which is a different question from their infallibility.

 One final word about the text: In both encyclicals we have used the official Vatican text distributed in English by the Daughters of St. Paul.
 This may deviate from the English found on the Vatican website.
 However, while using the text from the Daughters of St. Paul, we have retained usage of the numbering used on the Vatican website, which is very different than the numbering used in the Daughters of St. Paul editions.
 For example, Rerum Novarum 16 on the Vatican website is Rerum Novarum 24 in the Daughters of St. Paul.
 We chose the Vatican numbering because more readers will most likely reference these texts from the Vatican website rather than the printed Daughters of St. Paul edition.
 Thus we have retained the Daughters of St. Paul text while opting for the Vatican numbering.